 First written: 2007; Last update: 17 Dec.
 2014

 However, direct suffering is not the only consideration.
 Beef has a bigger climate-change impact per calorie than the other types of meat, though milk's impact is considerably lower than beef's.
 If you must eat animal protein, dairy products -- milk, cheese, or whey protein (which is low in fat and carbs) -- may be a good compromise.
 Holden Karnofsky has developed a "Power Smoothie" with whey protein.
 Of course, if you just want high-density protein, consider the various plant-based protein powders: pea, hemp, spirulina, etc. More than just soy is available.
 (There's also rice protein powder, but I tend to avoid rice in case the impact on wild animals is worse than that of other plants.
 I haven't verified whether this is actually the case, though.)

-Note: I haven't yet analyzed lobster, shrimp, prawn, or other small seafood, but given the small size of these organisms, eating them presumably causes vast amounts of expected suffering per kilogram.
+Note: In this piece I haven't yet analyzed lobster, shrimp, prawn, or other small seafood, but given the small size of these organisms, eating them presumably causes vast amounts of expected suffering per kilogram.
 While there is debate about whether these animals can suffer, the probability is not too low (I'd say at least 1/3 if not >50%) and hence does little to constrain the enormous expected harm resulting from their consumption.

 It is clear that animals living on factory farms endure great amounts of suffering, enough that it is wrong to bring them into existence by creating economic demand for meat.